cyclejs/cyclejs/README.md

   the preceding, but none is manipulating the others.
 * **Functions, not classes**: each object in the circular architecture is an event stream.
   Model, View, User and Intent are simply functions over event streams.
 These are the only concepts needed for building applications.
-Functional composition is the default way of working.
+Pure functional composition is the tool for creating architectures in Cycle.
 Functions also facilitate automating tests, and allow for a JavaScript programming style without the pitfalling `this`.
 * **Virtual DOM Rendering**: Views re-render completely whenever Models emit any data.
   The use of [virtual-dom](https://github.com/Matt-Esch/virtual-dom) keeps performance fast by patching the actual DOM with only the minimum necessary changes.